HollyLlama/jdvoice/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard

 == Changelog ==
+= 2.8.63 =
+* Minor change: prefer IPv4 in paid version server communication as some hosts have issues with IPv6

 = 2.8.62 =
 * Tested with new WordPress 5.7 version
 * Fix for email translation debug